Smart Home & AI Devices Worth Buying

 Roborock S8 Pro Ultra — Best High-End Robot Vacuum

 The Roborock S8 Pro Ultra is the closest to a genuinely hands-off cleaning solution available right now.
 It vacuums and mops simultaneously, empties its own dustbin, and cleans and dries its own mop pads.
-The AI obstacle avoidance handles cables, shoes, and pet toys reliably — though smaller items (think a single sock or earbuds) can still trip it up.
-The real-world experience: after initial mapping (takes one or two runs), it genuinely runs in the background without intervention for weeks.
+The AI obstacle avoidance uses a combination of structured light and camera-based detection to handle cables, shoes, and pet toys reliably — though smaller items (think a single sock or earbuds) can still trip it up.

 I’ve run this through a home with two medium-sized dogs.
 It handles pet hair and the inevitable scattered toys better than any robot vacuum I’ve tested — the obstacle avoidance isn’t perfect, but it’s reliable enough that I haven’t had to “rescue” it in months.
+After initial mapping (takes one or two runs), it genuinely runs in the background without intervention for weeks.

 ⚠ Worth knowing: The dock unit is large — roughly the size of a small bedside table.
 You’ll need a dedicated corner with a power outlet and enough clearance for the robot to dock cleanly.
 Also factor in periodic maintenance: mop pads and dust bags need replacing every few months.